DigitalNZ/supplejack_docker/README.md

 ### Features
 - Redis container
 - Solr container
-- Data container (Docker volumes for mongo and solr-index)
+- Docker volumes for mongo and solr-index
+- Supplejack worker container: rails
-- Supplejack worker container
+- Supplejack worker container: sidekiq
 - Supplejack manager container
+- Supplejack sample API container: rails
-- Supplejack sample API container
+- Supplejack sample API container: sidekiq + crons for indexing

+Note that the cronjob for indexing new records in to solr runs once per minute, as does the Solr autocommit.

 ### Prerequisites
 - Docker